AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: The Core Design of AGChain

 - \textit{IPFS network.} Another core component is an IPFS (consortium) network, which stores raw app files in a distributed manner.
 The stored apps then can be automatically routed and retrieved through IPFS's content-addressing~\cite{IPFSContentAddressing}.
 Note that with the smart contract and IPFS components, we guarantee the permanent and decentralized app access in \name.

 - \textit{Server nodes}.
 To achieve app download security and repackaging checking, we also need server(s) to retrieve apps from existing markets, inspect their security, and schedule their uploading as these tasks cannot be performed in blockchain.
-Since any machine with our server code could be a server node, we propose an incentive mechanism (details in \mysec\ref{sec:chargeFees}) to motivate servers to join \name\footnote{To guarantee the security of our server code, we require the joined servers to grant us the full access permission, e.g, via setting in Amazon AWS~\cite{AWSChangePermission}.}.
+Since any machine with our server code could be a server node, we propose an incentive mechanism (details in \mysec\ref{sec:chargeFees}) to motivate servers to join \name.
 These \textit{crowdsourced} server nodes further enhance the decentralization.

 - \textit{Front-end.} Finally, we provide a front-end web interface to help uploaders and downloaders interact with \name.
 Note that for app downloading, our front-end directly communicates with smart contract and IPFS without the server.